Cryingcactus/gatsby-starter-netlify-cms/src/pages/index.md

   titleOptions:
     highlightTitle: we solve digital  challenges for mission-driven organizations.
     textColor: "#ffffff"
-    highlightColor: "#d66042"
+    highlightColor: "#f85a3e"
   backgroundImage:
     image: /img/hero.png
     alt: " "
 typingSection:
-  title: tgthr we can
+  title: tgthr we
   copy: we’re a **digital consultancy**  passionate about building a **radically
     better future**.
   typedWords:
-    - word: create human-first experiences.
+    - word: can build a more habitable world for all.
-    - word: achieve meaningful growth.
+    - word: can achieve meaningful growth.
-    - word: build a more habitable world for all.
+    - word: can drive lasting change.
-  backgroundColor: "#1e3468"
+  backgroundColor: "#1d4087"
-  textColor: "#bdddf4"
+  textColor: "#d8fafe"
 wheelSection:
   title: we believe in empathy.
   copy: our process is rooted in understanding. we believe in asking why, asking